Table of Contents

 Now, let’s move on to the differences between an escrow account in India and a nodal account.

 Virtually anyone can use an escrow account in India.
 As we saw in the preceding examples, banks, corporations, or real estate owners can use it for their purposes.
-Essentially, buyers and sellers transferring a sizeable asset have to use an escrow account.
+Essentially, buyers and sellers transferring a sizeable asset have to use these accounts.

 On the other hand, only intermediaries use nodal accounts in India.
 Basically, these are businesses that connect the buyer and seller.
 For example, a payment system helps a merchant accept payments.